altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 object.modify(~Self~.get_held(), ~pathFind~,pathFind)
 `
 *The chainsaw alternated swinging left and right*
-~ tied to the string attached to a stick in the ground, it resembled an over eager dog.~ *Ada let it loose.
+~ tied to the string attached to a stick in the ground, it resembled an over eager dog, unbothered by the frozen wind.~ *Ada let it loose.
 It flew forward in a rush towards a passing chainsaw ripping it in half, the cut chainsaw - reforming into two smaller pieces - flew in opposite directions towards other chainsaws*
 ~A short minute later the chainsaws started to fall, and Ada released a breath she was holding, unaware for how long.